Setting up Pipelines via GitHub Machine Users

 repository from the Selected repositories dropdown in theORG_REPO_ADMIN_TOKEN

 GitHub Actions secret.
-This repository only needed the token for bootstrapping.
+This repository only needed the token for the bootstrapping process.

-For additional information on creating and using Github Actions Organization secrets, please refer to the GitHub Documentation.
+For more details on creating and using GitHub Actions Organization secrets, refer to the GitHub Documentation.

 Checklist:

-Gruntwork Pipelines reads these secrets from GitHub Actions secrets created in the repo.
-For steps on how to create repository Actions secrets, refer to creating secrets for a repository.
+Gruntwork Pipelines retrieves these secrets from GitHub Actions secrets configured in the repository.
+For instructions on creating repository Actions secrets, refer to creating secrets for a repository.

 infrastructure-live-root